 - Extended reconstruction costs — Another popular endorsement for homeowners insurance, this coverage guarantees that your home is rebuilt even if the cost of rebuilding is higher than expected.
 This is an endorsement at Lemonade and automatically included in each tier of coverage at Hippo, with varying percentages depending on which level of coverage you choose.

 As a whole, Hippo offers more additional coverage options for homeowners insurance than Lemonade does.
 For a detailed list of coverage and more information on Hippo’s coverage tiers, see our Hippo home insurance review.

 |AL, AZ, AR, CA, CT, CO, DE, GA, IL, IN, KS, KY, ME, MI, MD, MN, MS, MO, NC, NE, NH, NJ, NV, NM, OH, OR, PA, SC, TN, TX, UT, VA, VT, WA, WI

 |AZ, AR, CA, CO, CT, DC, GA, IL, IN, IA, MD, MA, MI, MO, NV, NJ, NM, NY, OH, OK, OR, PA, RI, TN, TX, VA, WA, WI

 |IL, OH, TN

 Discount comparison: Hippo vs. Lemonade

-While most insurance companies offer an array of discount opportunities to their customers, Lemonade strays from the pack.
-Because their products are already offered at exceedingly low premiums (renters insurance starts at $5 per month and homeowners at $25), they only offer two discount options, and both are specific to homeowners policies.
+While most insurance companies offer an array of discount opportunities to their customers, Lemonade offers just four discounts specific to homeowners policies.
+This is likely due to the fact that its products are already offered at exceedingly low premiums (renters insurance starts at $5 per month and homeowners at $25).

 - Home materials: See some savings if your home is built with masonry — which is more fire-resistant than a wood frame, and therefore less risky.